nitindhar7/pycrawler/README.markdown

 Data
 ----
+Pycrawler queries Google using its ajax API to retrieve the top 8 results.
+The API allows more than 8 results to be obtained granted an API Token is used.

 The crawler module retrieves URLs that are crawled and stored pages are locally.
 The data structure used to store urls is a simple queue using the Python dictionary structure.
 URLs are normalized before they are stored to ensure consistency and uniqueness.